-1000 Friends is leading a project to expand urban forest canopies to protect watersheds in four Green Tier Legacy Communities (GTLC).
+1000 Friends led a project to expand urban forest canopies to protect watersheds in four Green Tier Legacy Communities (GTLC).

-We are working with Ashland, Bayside, Oshkosh and Sheboygan to plant 350 trees to reduce runoff into the Great Lakes.
+We worked with Ashland, Bayside, Oshkosh and Sheboygan to plant 350 trees to reduce runoff into the Great Lakes.

-- Ashland will be planting 30 trees, along with four rain gardens, native prairie plants and native shrubs in Bayview Park on the shore of Lake Superior to be the last line of defense against runoff.
+- Ashland planted 34 trees in Bayview Park on the shore of Lake Superior to be the last line of defense against runoff.

 - Bayside (100 trees) and Oshkosh (120 trees) will be planting their trees on plots throughout their communities to help disperse runoff.

-- Sheboygan is replacing 93 ash trees that were removed because of the emerald ash borer (EAB) – they have identified locations that align with the City’s Storm Water Plan.
-The tree planting initiative also aligns with Sheboygan’s Emerald Ash Borer and Urban Forestry Plan the city adopted in 2016.
+- Sheboygan replaced 96 ash trees that were removed because of the emerald ash borer (EAB) – they identified locations that align with the City’s Storm Water Plan.
+The tree planting initiative also aligned with Sheboygan’s Emerald Ash Borer and Urban Forestry Plan the city adopted in 2016.

-A grant through the USDA Forest Service Great Lakes Restoration Initiative (GLRI) is funding the tree plantings.
+A grant through the USDA Forest Service Great Lakes Restoration Initiative (GLRI) funded the tree plantings.

 Read more about Oshkosh and Sheboygan.

 Urban forests are crucial green infrastructure tools for reducing storm-water runoff.
-The expanded urban canopies in the four communities will collectively take up a projected 20,650 gallons of water a year.
-The new urban trees will also help reduce pollutant and sediment loading into Lake Michigan and Lake Superior by mitigating erosion and increasing nutrient infiltration.
+The expanded urban canopies in the four communities now collectively intercept approximately 20,650 gallons of water a year- the volume will continue to rise as they grow into mature street trees.
+The trees will also help reduce pollutant and sediment loading into Lake Michigan and Lake Superior by mitigating erosion and increasing nutrient infiltration.

-While urban forests are vital resources for natural storm-water management, they provide a number of other diverse community benefits:
+While urban and community forests are vital resources for natural storm-water management, they provide a number of other diverse community benefits: